 Registration is not required.
 Just show up!

-Here is information on the next two events, followed by a list of all of the scheduled events.
+Here is information on the next event, followed by a list of all of the remaining scheduled events.

 6 p.m. to 7 p.m.

 Ceratopsian (horned) dinosaurs are one of the most iconic and successful groups of dinosaurs to ever exist, evolving such notable forms as Triceratops and persisting as a group for over 90 million years of Earth’s history.
 During their existence ceratopsians evolved some of the most distinctive skulls among terrestrial vertebrates with some taxa sprouting an elaborate array of horns and bony bosses and attaining skull lengths of nine feet (≈ 2.7 meters)!
 Come explore the world of horned dinosaurs and discover the fascinating diversity and evolutionary history of one of the most remarkable groups of dinosaurs to have ever existed.

 Reptile and Amphibian Conservation: Apr 5, 2019, 6-7pm

 If you missed one, or want to see what they’re like, you’re in luck because they’re live streamed.
 You can watch the videos from past events here.

 Also, there’s a Teen Science Café in Chapel Hill as well.

 Friday, March 1, 2019